OleksandrPavlyshch/gulp-tamplate-master/source/elements/elements.md

-# Her create folders with block files as SASS Jade and JS
+# Here create folders with block files as SASS Jade and JS